ibm-cloud-docs/activity-tracker/manage_events.md

 You can archive events from an {{site.data.keyword.at_full_notm}} instance into a bucket in an {{site.data.keyword.cos_full_notm}} (COS) instance.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-archiving).

 * Events are automatically archived once a day in a compressed format **(.json.gz)**.
-Each line preserves its metadata.
+Each event preserves its metadata.
 * Events are archived within 24-48 hours after you save the configuration.

-When you configure archiving, the first archive file includes data that is available for search in your instance:
+* When you configure archiving for the first time, the first archive file includes events for a set number of days:

-* The maximum number of days that is archived for a `30 day search` plan is 21 days.
+    * The maximum number of days that is archived includes events for the past 30 days when the instance has a `30 day search` plan.

-* The maximum number of days that is archived for a `14 day search` plan is 14 days.
+    * The maximum number of days that is archived includes events for the past 14 days when the instance has a `14 day search` plan.

-* The maximum number of days that is archived for a `7 day search` plan is 7 days.
+    * The maximum number of days that is archived includes events for the past 7 days when the instance has a `7 day search` plan.

+For example, if you have a service plan of 30 days.
+You configured the instance 10 days ago.
+You enable archiving on the 10th day.
+You first archive includes events for the past 10 days.

 Each {{site.data.keyword.at_full_notm}} instance has its own archiving configuration.
 {: important}